-Dogs and cats are often considered part of the family, and so they often accompany owners on weekends away and trips to the park.
-Whether it’s on a long journey or a quick outing down the road, it’s important to always have pets secured safely in the vehicle - for the safety of you, your animal and other road users.
+For most pet owners, dogs and cats are considered part of the family, and so they often accompany owners on weekends away.
+No matter how long the journey is, it’s important to always have pets secured safely inside your vehicle for the safety of both you and your pet, as well as for other road users.

 While there are no specific requirements for leash lengths or cages, the New Zealand Transport Agency (NZTA) has guidelines for carrying animals.
 It says ‘a driver mustn’t operate a vehicle in a condition that could cause: injury to a person or animal, annoyance to any person, damage to any property, or distraction to the driver.’

 As part the AA’s Get Road Trip Ready campaign, here are some ways to help keep your furry friends safe on your next outing.

 One of the best ways to restrain your dog in a vehicle is to purchase a seatbelt harness for the back seat.
 It fits across the dog’s shoulders and the belt slips between the dog and the harness itself.
 It’s also good when opening the car door because the dog won’t jump out into oncoming traffic.

 Dogs distracting drivers is the most common cause of road accidents involving pets; it was the cause of seven crashes causing injury last year, according to the NZ Ministry of Transport.
 Creepy crawlies like bees and spiders are also occasionally noted in car accident reports.

 Another way to restrain dogs, particularly in station wagons, is installing a cargo barrier to form a contained area in the back.
 We recommend common sense be used when securing a dog on the back of a Ute or flat deck truck.
 Animals should be secured with a short leash to prevent them falling off the deck.